AntonioRBLX/UI-Libs/FPSLibrary/README.md

 	TipDuration = 5;
 	ToggleColor = Color3.fromRGB(97,97,97); -- Color of the button
-	SectionParent = nil; -- The SectionTab the button is parented to Callback = function() -- The function that is called after element is changed print(ROBLOX.callbackerror)
+	SectionParent = nil; -- The SectionTab the button is parented to Callback = function(value) -- The function that is called after button is pressed print("Toggle set to "..tostring(value))
 	end
 })
 ```